Laura Ritchie

-Laura Ritchie (born November 1973, in the United States) is a cellist and Professor of Learning and Teaching in Music at the University of Chichester, where she is leads the Music with Teaching (Instrumental / Vocal) and MA Performance Programmes, and an annual Cello Weekend.
-In 2012 she was awarded a National Teaching Fellowship from the Higher Education Academy.
+Laura Ritchie (born November 1973, in the United States) is a cellist and Professor of Learning and Teaching in Music at the University of Chichester, where she leads the Music with Teaching (Instrumental / Vocal), MA Performance Programmes, and an annual Cello Weekend.

+In 2012, she was awarded a National Teaching Fellowship from the Higher Education Academy.
 She has published two books: Fostering Self-efficacy in Higher Education Students and California Dreaming.

 Laura Ritchie studied cello in America with Hans Jørgen Jensen and in London with Steven Doane.
 She is a member of the Brighton-based band The Mummers.